Cruinniu na nÓg 2021

-Check below for more info on the festival, including official tickets and our 2018 programme.
+Check below for more info on the festival, including official tickets and programme.

 Check out all the wonderful people and organisations who back and support the Still Voices Short Film Festival.Click here to find out more

 Located in the heart of the Irish midlands, Ballymahon plays host to Still Voices every August.Click here to find out more